 Ensure that information regarding legislative affairs is disseminated to the B.O.D. at each meeting.

 Ensure that information regarding legislative affairs is disseminated to the student body through the A.S.I.
-Distribution & Marketing Plan.
+Lobby Corps and Campus Affairs Representative.

 Vote on items before the committee in the case of a tie.

-Attend monthly California State Student Association (C.S.S.A.) meetings as a representative for CSULA and serve as one of the two primary voting members.
+Attend monthly California State Student Association (C.S.S.A.) meetings as a representative for CSULA and serve as the primary voting member.

 In the case that the V.P.E.A.A. and the A.S.I.
 President are unable to attend or vote then the Vice Chair of the Legislative Affairs & Advocacy Committee may act as the voting member.
 In the case that the V.P.E.A.A., the A.S.I.
 President, and the Vice Chair of the Legislative Affairs & Advocacy Committee are unable to attend then the next voting member shall be chosen from the one of the experienced Lobby Corps members at the discretion of the previous three aforementioned members.